-The same plant in a different decorative pot is allocated a new GTIN 'Composite products' are common in the floriculture sector.
+The same plant in a different decorative pot is allocated a new GTIN

+'Composite products' are common in the floriculture sector.
 Under the GS1 guidelines these are subject to the basic rules.
 The products in a composite item are available separately or combined.
 Each combination of multiple products is a unique combination that is allocated its own GTIN.
-The supplier/source decides what combinations are standard combinations and therefore unique products.
+The supplier/source decides which combinations are standard combinations and therefore unique products.
 These rules are important for both the retailer and the supplier: by differentiating between products you can improve your category management.

-4.2 When to change a GTIN If your product is changed and the change affects your trading partner's processes you must change your GTIN.
-The language on the packaging is changed If a language is added to the packaging the GTIN does not change: all that has happened is that a new market has been added, and this does not affect existing buyers.
-If a language is dropped and/or replaced on the packaging the GTIN does have to be changed: a market has been dropped and this could affect partners in the rest of the supply chain.
+4.2 When to change a GTIN

+If your product undergoes a change and this change affects your trading partner's processes you must change your GTIN.